Is the Rapture Pre- or Post-Trib?

 To me, this verse proves there is no secret rapture first.
 Read it carefully.
 WHETHER SAVED OR NOT, ALL THE DEAD RISE AT THE SAME TIME.
 Which would mean there is no secret rapture that happens first.

 Nowhere in the Bible says Jesus comes to earth three times, only two.
-If Jesus were coming back again two more times, don't you think he would make it very clear that there is a THIRD COMING?
+If Jesus were coming back again two more times, don't you think he would make it very clear that there is also a THIRD COMING?

 Jesus Gives us the Whole Run Down of Events